dyhazard/Phase2.1MultStateModPackage/README.md

 ## Always RESTART your R session before installing or re-installing the package!
 ## The package uses the Phase 2.1 LocalPatientSummary.csv
 ## Missing values in the LocalPatientSummary.csv should be given "NA"
+## Make sure R packages listed in the code are already installed

 User needs to enter to 4 values noted with "### Enter own value"
 1. Local site same ("site_name")